Scale your business with our modular plugins.

 Conclusion

-All in all, the default My Account page has the basic information users need but it’s pretty basic.
-So if you want to improve the user experience on your store, you should customize the My Account page.
-Not only will this help you enhance a very important section of your store but also boost your sales.
+All in all, the default My Account page has the basic information users need, but it’s pretty basic.
+To enhance the user experience on your store, consider customizing the My Account page.
+Not only will this help you improve an essential section of your store, but it will also boost your sales.

 • Override template files